United States Navy

 Living in Willow Grove

 Ralph married Linda Rose Hummel of Ambler, PA on July 17, 1971.
 They have two children Ralph J. Storti, Jr. born on July 15, 1972 and Justine M. Storti Lacey born on August 25, 1975.
 Ralph worked for PECO Energy Company of Philadelphia in several capacities for over thirty-three years, taking early retirement in January of 2004.
 He stated his own consulting business three days later, and has been busy ever since.
 He is an active member of VFW Post 3612, American Legion Post 308, MCB 53 Alumni Association, NSVA Island X-76PA and St. David Parish to mention a few.
-Ralph and Linda are also blessed with eight beautiful grandchildren.
+Ralph and Linda are also blessed with seven beautiful grandchildren.

 The Willow Grove Veterans Memorial

-With revitalization of downtown Willow Grove, redevelopment in Veterans (formerly War) Memorial Park, and a new entrance completed; there comes an opportunity to construct a new monument in honor of those that served our country.
+With revitalization of downtown Willow Grove, redevelopment in Veterans (formerly War) Memorial Park, and a new entrance needed; there comes an opportunity to construct a new monument in honor of those that served our country.
 The Veterans Memorial is a chance for veterans, the township, business and residential communities to work together to create a lasting monument to recognize the sacrifices that so many made for our country.
 This monument will forever honor all the local men and women that served our country in War and Peace, to ensure that we always remain a free and prosperous nation.
 Please help us honor them!